Geely Yuanjing: Technology

-Geely Yuanjing carries the most advanced engine produced by Chinese manufacturers at the time, providing ABS and EBD systems for all models.
+The Yuanjing features ABS and EBD systems for all models.

 Geely Haijing

-Geely Haijing, which was developed from SMA Haijing, is one of the flagship commercial automobile produced by Chinese car manufacturer Geely.
+Geely Haijing, which was developed from SMA Haijing, is one of the flagship commercial automobile produced by Chinese car manufacturer Geely Auto.
 It was introduced in 2009 by Shanghai Maple Motors, later renamed Englon SC7 or Englon Haijing.
 The Haijing equipped 2 front parking sensors and 4 rear parking sensors.
 The high match models are powered with 1.8T engine with 6-speed automatic transmission produced by Australian gearbox manufacturer Drivetrain Systems International.

-Second generation (FC2; 2013)
+Second generation (FC2; 2013-2018)

 The Geely Yuanjing sedan went through a few facelifts with code names FC, FC2, and the FC3 launched in late 2017.
 The side profile closely resembles the Toyota Corolla from the 2000s throughout the FC, FC2, and FC3 facelifts.
 The FC2 has completely redesigned front and rear DRGs which requires new front and rear fenders.
 However, the rest of the vehicle especially the side profile remains unchanged due to the base being the old FC platform.
 The FC2 is sometimes referred as the second generation Geely Yuanjing or Geely Yuanjing II.

-Third generation (FC3; 2018)
+Third generation (FC3; 2018-2021)

 The second facelift was done in late 2017, code-named the FC3.
 Just like the previous facelift, the platform remains unchanged, and this time the old front and rear fenders of the FC2 were also preserved as the edge of the front and tail lamps remains unchanged.
 Changes on the front are subtile while the tail lamp was redesigned to be positioned horizontally and keeping the original boundaries of the FC2 generation, the rear license plate was also moved downwards onto the rear bumper.
 The FC3 is sometimes referred to as the third generation Geely Yuanjing or Geely Yuanjing III.